tytydraco/yessleep/out/A_quack_chiropractor_squeezed_all_my_bones_out_Part_2.md

 That wasn’t how I lived my life at all.
 I wasn’t depressed and I certainly wasn’t morally reprehensible.
 Hell, I had agreed to drive my good friend to a chiropractic appointment on a moment’s notice on a perfect weather day, and that was after he did something as stupid as blendering hot soup into his eyeballs.
 Now I was hearing that not only was my skeleton bad, which, okay, I didn't know anything about bones or the art of chiropraction, and not only was he not going to put it back in regardless of its condition, but he was going to “toss” it?
 Like in the garbage or what?
 I was going to have no skeleton after he was done with the appointment?
 He couldn’t just do that.

+I managed to lift a few fingers in protest, but to little effect.
 I flopped and shifted trying to make my voice heard.
 I tried to demand my bones be smushed back in, but I did not have proper control of my muscles all jellied up like that.
 My friend had been through it so many times, he sat as a meat puddle and seemed to enjoy some modicum of control.
 My “friend” who brought me here and was watching as a man stole my skeleton under the guise of some bogus medical practice.
 Didn’t he have anything to say in my defense?
 No.

 “You’re right, Dr. Hon.
 He’s, indeed, my most depressed friend.
 There’s really no argument to be had otherwise.
 Ya know, I always thought it was in the joints with him.
 I’ve been trying to get him over to you for years.”